Discover how a well-designed poultry house can naturally boost egg production. Practical tips for farmers to improve flock health and output.

 How Poultry Housing Contributes to Egg Production

 Hens are most productive when the environment is stable.
 Ideal temperatures range from 18°C to 27°C (64–80°F).
-A good poultry house ensures consistent airflow and insulation to avoid heat stress or cold chills, both of which can reduce egg production drastically. (https://milefour.com/blogs/learn/11-cheap-ways-to-build-a-chicken-coop)
+A good poultry house ensures consistent airflow and insulation to avoid heat stress or cold chills, both of which can reduce egg production drastically.
+Read about how to build a cheap poultry house.

 Systems